|Status Register||Most Recent Byte||Device Job Register||Device Address Register|

 We use the test pins to help us find problems with LWDAQ components.
 We can, for example, trigger an oscilloscope off the Pixel Counter Clock or Line Counter Clock and look at the signals on an image sensor head.

-After you apply power to the A2037E, the RCM2200 module boots up and starts its TCPIP communication stack.
-The A2037E is ready to communicate after a few seconds.
+After we apply power to the A2037E, the RCM2200 embedded eight-bit microprocessor module boots up and starts its TCPIP communication stack to provide a LWDAQ server.
+The A2037E is ready to communicate a few seconds after power-up or harware reset by the front panel reset button.
 When operating with its default configuration, the A2037E listens for a TCPIP connection on port 90 of IP address 10.0.0.37.
-It accepts only one connection at a time.
-By means of the Configurator tool in our LWDAQ Software, you can change the port and IP address of your A2037E.
+It services only one connection at a time, but starting with software version 15, it will accept any number of connections and service them in turn.
+Earlier versions of the software will reject any second attempt to connect by a LWDAQ client.
+By means of the Configurator Tool in our LWDAQ Software, we change the port and IP address of our A2037E.

-The A2037E accepts communication based upon the LWDAQ TCPIP message protocol.
+The A2037E accepts communication based in the LWDAQ message protocol.
 Here are the message identifiers recognised by the A2037E TCPIP interface, as implemented in the program that runs in the RCM2200 module.
-This program is written in C. You will find the latest version of the code here.
+This program is written in C. The latest version of the code will be here.
 The C program is called C2037Exx.c, where xx is the version number.
+The binary files we upload to the RCM2200 are C2037Exx.bin.zip.
+The first time we boot up the RCM2200, we hold down the configuration switch on the back of the A2071E to format its EEPROM file system and write default values to the configuration file.

 The LWDAQ Software uses Tcl to open a TCPIP socket to the A2037E and transmit messages.
 It uses Tcl to receive message back from the A2037E.
 The Tcl routines that implement the LWDAQ TCPIP Messaging Protocol are in a file called Driver.tcl, which is one of the scripts in our LWDAQ distribution.
 You will find our software here.

-The byte_write execution time on the A207E is 400 μs minimum, with 510 μs average when including the time it takes to transmit the instructions to the RCM2200 over TCPIP.
+The byte_write execution time on the A207E is 400 μs minimum and 510 μs on average when including the time it takes to transmit the instructions to the RCM2200 over TCPIP.
 The transfer rate from the A2037E's RAM to the RCM2200's RAM is 700 kByte/s.
 The overall data transfer rate from A2037E RAM to a data acquisition computer is 160 kByte/s.
+The stream delete rate when clearing the driver memory is 1.0 MByte/s.

 A2037A: Here are the modifications required by various versions of the A2037A.